Maintenance and the Environment

-- Let the expert technicians at Goodwrench Service keep your vehicle tuned up.
+- Let Certified Service experts keep your vehicle tuned up.
 The fuel efficiency of most cars can be improved by as much as 6 percent with a minor tune-up, saving you money and reducing your vehicle's carbon footprint.

 - Keep the brakes maintained.
 Being able to brake quickly can help you avoid an accident.
 Make sure the vehicle stops smoothly and does not pull to one side when the brakes are applied.

-Goodwrench technicians at your GM dealer are GM-trained to understand how your GM vehicle uses its oil and how it monitors oil life.
-So a Goodwrench Oil Change from a GM-trained technician not only gives you great service, convenience and a great price.
-The Goodwrench Oil Change also gives you the added value of our expertise on the particular GM make and model that you drive.
+Certified Service experts at your local dealership are GM-trained to understand how your GM vehicle uses its oil and how it monitors oil life.
+So an Oil Change from a GM-trained technician not only gives you great service, convenience and a great price it also gives you the added value of our expertise on the particular make and model that you drive.